DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2021-05-28-nominating-an-induction-tutor.md

 tell DfE who in charge of training at my school, so that they can receive future ECF communications and make decisions on our behalf

-**As a school decision maker i need to**
-Ensure my school admin staff aren't burdened with further tasks that are time sensitive or not relevant to their job
+**As a school decision maker i need to** ensure my school admin staff aren't burdened with further tasks that are time sensitive or not relevant to their job

 ## Business goals